JupiterOne-Archives/docs-old/docs/jupiterone-access-controls.md

 despite that they are not strictly apps, they function as one and it was easy to group their responsibilities together.

+Admin permissions for each app allows certain administrative actions unique to each app.
+For example, add a new standard / questionnaire in Compliance app;
+save board layout as default in Insights app; etc. Certain actions also require shared permissions to global resources to be enabled.

-Users not assigned top level or app level permissions will receive an "Access Denied" error message when attempting to navigate to the app.
+Users not assigned any access at either top level or app level permissions will receive an "Access Denied" error message when attempting to navigate to the app.

-The full list of the apps is here, along with shared permissions that can be used by features in this app:
+The full list of the apps is here, along with shared permissions that may be used by features in each app:

 _Note: you may see a subset of these apps in your settings based on your account subscription level._